Chapter 10:

 She understood why these caverns were known as the ‘Sirens Cave’ for anyone singing in here would be heard for miles around.

-They knew they were going the right direction when they began to hear other voices mingled among the song, a chorus that was desperately trying to harmonize with the song yet failing to keep tempo; it was equal parts humorous and creepy.
-And given that they were now moving toward a faint glow at the end of the passageway, it was bordering on creepy.
+They knew they were going the right direction when they began to hear other voices mingled among the song, a chorus desperately trying to harmonize with the song yet failing to keep tempo; it was equal parts humorous and creepy.
+And given that they were now moving toward a faint glow at the end of the passageway, it was bordering on creepy for Midori.

-Midori and Rune both crept to the edge of the passageway and were both surprised and confused by the view before them.
+As her and Rune crept to the edge of the passageway they were torn between surprise and confusion at the view before them.

-Within an incredibly large cavern a maelstrom of raw arcane energy crackled and swirled like a tornado, around which four individuals clad in armour chanted and danced like they were in some kind of daze; each of them were devoid of any kind of weapons and even parts of their armour were missing.
+Within an incredibly vast cavern a maelstrom of raw arcane energy crackled and swirled, around which four individuals clad in armour chanted and danced like they were in some kind of daze; each of them were devoid of any kind of weapons and even parts of their armour were missing, scattered across the cavern floor.

-And at the centre of the cavern, within the maelstrom of energy, was a beautiful young woman dancing and singing without a care in the world.
+And within the centre of the maelstrom of energy, was a beautiful young woman with long silken hair clad in layered robes.
+She danced and sung without a care in the world, like she was unaware of anything happening.

 But Midori saw it.